-If you’re into quick and flavorful dishes (and I know you are) then you need this Cherry Tomato Caprese Salad in your bag of tricks!
+It’s simple to make.
+This cherry tomato recipe is great for beginning cooks who don’t want to spend a lot of time in the kitchen.
+If you're into quick and flavorful dishes (and I know you are) then you need this tomato salad in your bag of tricks!

-The Italian word caprese means a salad of tomatoes, fresh mozzarella, basil and olive oil and that is exactly what this salad is.
-One of the reason I love it so much is because it’s easy to make and ingredients are easy to find at most grocery stores.
+The Italian word caprese means a salad of tomatoes, fresh mozzarella, basil, olive oil and that is exactly what this salad is.

 Cherry Tomatoes - I love using cherry tomatoes in caprese salad because they are consistently ripe and sweet all year round.
 You can substitute with other varieties such as beefsteak or roma.